-PEDRO JUAN RODRIGUEZ FERRER aka Pete “El Conde” Rodriguez, was a consummate vocalist (sonero), composer, and showman.
-His good looks, coiffed hair, chic attire, smooth dance moves, and regal bearing earned him the moniker, the “Black Count.”
+PEDRO JUAN RODRIGUEZ FERRER, better known as Pete “El Conde” Rodriguez, was a consummate singer (sonero), songwriter, and showman.
+His good looks, coiffed hair, chic attire, smooth dance moves, and regal bearing earned him the moniker, “El Conde,” the “Black Count.”

 Rodriguez was born in Ponce, Puerto Rico, in 1933, the second of three children to Emiliano Rodríguez and Anatilde Ferrer Colón.
-He grew up in the barrio called El Ligao but often said he hailed from La Cantera.
-At five, he played the bongos in his father’s quartet, El Conjunto Gondolero.
-At thirteen he moved to New York.
+He grew up in the barrio El Ligao but, for reasons only known to him, said he hailed from La Cantera.
+At five, he played the bongos in El Conjunto Gondolero, his father’s quartet.
+Rodriguez’s father died of tuberculosis when he was twelve.
+Shortly after that, his mother sent him to New York, where he lived with his aunt.

-In an interview with Mary Kent, Rodriguez spoke about his first encounter with New York.
+In an interview with Mary Kent, Rodriguez spoke about the day he arrived in New York.
 “The day I arrived, nobody picked me up at the airport.
 They gave me a little note with an address written on it.
 The taxi driver took me to 100th street between First and Second Avenue.
 At that time, First Avenue was mostly Italians.
-You couldn’t go to that side because you’d get beaten up by the Italians.
+You couldn’t go to that side because you’d get beat up.
 The first year was very hard.”

-After his discharge, Rodriguez returned to New York and began the arduous process of honing his chops with groups such as La Oriental Cubana, Los Jovenes Estrella de Cuba, and Hector Ceno’s La Novel.
-“I was acquiring experience.
-I had to take a lot of humiliation,” says Rodriguez, “but I kept on.”
+After discharge, Rodriguez returned to New York and performed with La Oriental Cubana, Los Jovenes Estrella de Cuba, and Hector Ceno’s La Novel.

-Rodriguez’s primary influences include Pedro Ortiz Davila (Davilita), Miguelito Cuni, Cheo Marquetti, Abelardo Barroso, Benny More, and the trumpeter, Felix Chappotin y sus Estrellas among others.
-He is remembered by many as, “the most Cuban of Puerto Rican soneros.”
+Rodriguez cites Pedro Ortiz Davila aka “Davilita,” Miguelito Cuni, Cheo Marquetti, Abelardo Barroso, Benny More, and the trumpeter, Felix Chappotin y sis Estrellas as primary influences.

-While performing with Johnny Soler at the club, Los Panchos, he met the Dominican flutist, bandleader Johnny Pacheco, who was seeking to replace the vocalists, Rudy Calzado and Elio Romero.
-Pacheco hired Rodriguez and Vitin Aviles as their replacements.
-“People thought Pachecho would lose popularity, but we were young, and we knew how to dance.
-People liked us very much.”
+While performing with Johnny Soler at the club, Los Panchos, he met the Dominican flutist, bandleader Johnny Pacheco, who was seeking replacements for the singers, Rudy Calzado and Elio Romero.
+Pacheco hired Rodriguez and Vitin Aviles as as Calzado and Romero’s replacements.

-As a member of the Fania All-Stars, Rodriguez and the all-star cast served as entertainers and cultural ambassadors who spread the Salsa gospel throughout the world and took the genre to its highest peak.
+As a member of the Fania All-Stars, Rodriguez and the all-star cast served as entertainers and cultural ambassadors who spread the Salsa gospel internationally and took the genre to its highest peak.

-In 1974, Rodriguez left the Fania All-Stars and embarked on a career as a soloist.
-His debut album, El Conde Negro, and recordings such as Este Negro Esta Sabroso (1976) and A Touch of Class, were well received and withstood the test of time.
+In 1974, Rodriguez left Fania and embarked on a solo career.
+His debut album, El Conde Negro, and recordings such as Este Negro Esta Sabroso (1976) and A Touch of Class, are acclaimed salsa classics.

-In 1980, Rodriguez and his family moved to Puerto Rico.
-Initially, he was successful, but as the Dominican merengue and Salsa erotica crazes took root Salsa’s waned.
-In () he returned to New York.
+In 1980, Rodriguez and his family moved to Puerto Rico but the journey was short-lived.
+Initially, he enjoyed success, but as the Dominican merengue and Salsa erotica crazes took root Salsa’s waned and the family returned to New York.

 One of Rodriguez’s most memorable perfomances took place on September 8, 1996, at the Teatro La Perla in Ponce.
-Titled, 35 Years of Royalty and dedicated to Rodriguez, the celebration featured Johnny Pacheco, Papo Lucca and La Sonora Ponceña, Andy Montañez, Ismael Miranda, Bobby Valentin, Camilo Azuquita, Los Guayacanes de San Antón, Ruth Fernández and his children, Pete Jr. and Cita Rodriguez.
+Titled, “35 Years of Royalty,” which paid homage to Rodriguez and featured an all-star cast, including Johnny Pacheco, Papo Lucca, La Sonora Ponceña, Andy Montañez, Ismael Miranda, Bobby Valentin, Camilo Azuquita, Los Guayacanes de San Antón, Ruth Fernández and Rodriguez’s children, Pete Jr. and Cita Rodriguez.

 On December 1, 2000, at 67, Pete “El Conde” Rodriguez died in his sleep.
-The official cause of death was cardiac arrest.
-He is buried in Bayamón’s National Cemetery.
+The cause of death was cardiac arrest.
+Rodriguez is buried in Bayamón’s National Cemetery.

-Also, he was a masterful “bolerista” (bolero/ballad singer).
-Songs such as Este Negro Esta Sabroso (This Black Man is Tasty), La Abolicion (Abolition), El Conde Negro (the Black Count), and Yo Soy La Ley (I am the Law) expressed Afro-Puerto Rican pride and spoke truth to power.
-Emerging salseros and salseras would do well to study Rodriguez’s extensive body of work, his unique style, and swing.
+Emerging salseros and salseras would do well to study and absorb Rodriguez’s extensive body of work, unique style, and swing.
 Pete “El Conde” Rodriguez was a national treasure.

 - Este Negro Esta Sabroso